-- Selectable channel: Choose to apply compression to the Mid, Side, Left, Right, or Stereo channels.
+Choose to apply compression to the Mid, Side, Left, Right, or Stereo channels.
 Plus, the Link knob lets you balance control of the two tracks by connecting them, which can cause a more musical effect.

-- Smooth: this button engages the low distortion algorithm, making soft, analog-like compression available.
+This button engages the low distortion algorithm, making soft, analog-like compression available.
 This option is more transparent but consumes about 2.5x more CPU power.
 Turning it off makes the plugin faster but not necessarily worse since the sound is quite similar.

-- Rear Panel: by clicking on the frontal logo, you can access the plugin’s back, where you can find a new set of controls.
+By clicking on the frontal logo, you can access the plugin’s back, where you can find a new set of controls.
 These are specific for the VUs.
 They adjust the 0VU reference level, the PPM integration and return times, and the Overload counter.
 All these allow for better adjustment of the VUs, giving the producer a deeper understanding of the output signal.

 Character and Sound: